 Problem statement: How can we reduce the time the account management team spends creating shipment tracking spreadsheets for customers each day?

 Problem statement: How can we reduce the amount of time hiring managers spend reviewing candidates that fail a background check?

 A problem statement should be short, succinct, and focused.
 It should be human-centered since we're solving a problem for a particular user.
 The problem statement should be broad enough to allow for creative freedom but narrow enough to be manageable.

 Another important goal of the workshop is to identify the timeline for the project.
 The timeline is not a schedule.
-It's a rough idea for how much time we want to invest into product to launch.
+It's a rough idea for how much time we want to invest in the product to launch.
 While the project might have multiple phases that span over a year, it's important to identify when the first version should be completed.
 The timeline should help us contain the scope of work that we take on and avoid project bloat.

 Another major component for success is defining all the players involved in the project team.
-For some teams it can be a single person but for larger organizations there can be various players involved from decision making to integration to operations to sales.
+For some teams, it can be a single person but for larger organizations there can be various players involved from decision making to integration to operations to sales.
 Identifying these players upfront help us identify the various points-of-views as we develop the product.

 Experts: Individuals within the organization who are subject-matter experts in the area of the business for which the product is intended.

-Stakeholders: These individuals are from the business-side, they are usually in charge of the budget and have a business stake in the success of a project.
+Stakeholders: These individuals are from the business side, they are usually in charge of the budget and have a business stake in the success of a project.

-Builders: This is the team that is accountable of the execution of the product, they could be designers, developers, or project managers.
+Builders: This is the team that is accountable for the execution of the product, they could be designers, developers, or project managers.
 This should also include any individuals with knowledge of other systems within the organization for which we must interface with.